Rough Rice

 The CBOT Rough Rice future, ticker ZR, covers 2,000 hundredweight of US long-grain rough rice and is the only major listed rice contract anywhere.
 It is also a tiny window onto a vast physical market: the United States grows only a low single-digit share of world rice, and the bulk of global trade is conducted physically, through government tenders and FOB cash deals priced off assessments from bodies such as the Thai Rice Exporters Association and reporting agencies like S&P Global and OPIS.
 The market's modern history has been written by India, which by the mid-2020s supplied roughly 40 percent of all rice exports.
 New Delhi's decision to restrict non-basmati white rice exports from September 2022, culminating in an outright ban in July 2023, sent Thai and Vietnamese prices to multi-year highs and drove a scramble across import-dependent Africa and Asia.
 India reversed course in stages, lifting the non-basmati ban in September 2024 and removing minimum export prices and duties soon after; record Asian harvests then collided with India's return, and world prices fell roughly 35 percent through 2025 to their lowest since 2017.
 Vietnam overtook Thailand as the second-largest exporter in the process.

 Why is there almost no rice futures market outside the United States, and why is even the US contract so thin?
 Four forces work against it.
-First, rice is not one product but many: long-grain indica, short-grain japonica, basmati, jasmine, parboiled, and glutinous rices are genuinely different goods with different buyers, so no single deliverable grade can anchor a global contract the way one grade of wheat or corn does.
+First, rice is many products rather than one: long-grain indica, short-grain japonica, basmati, jasmine, parboiled, and glutinous rices are genuinely different goods with different buyers, so no single deliverable grade can anchor a global contract the way one grade of wheat or corn does.
 Second, the international market is tiny, only about a tenth of production is exported, and a futures market needs a deep, freely traded physical base beneath it.
 Third, and most important, rice is the staple where price spikes topple governments, so the large producing nations manage it directly through state procurement, buffer stocks, support prices, export bans, and government-to-government tenders.
 Prices are administered, not discovered in the open, and no government wants speculation in the crop that feeds its people; exchanges in Asia have tried to launch rice futures more than once and none has held liquidity.
 The US long-grain contract survives precisely because US rice is the exception: a commercial, export-oriented, fairly uniform crop grown by a small number of large farms in Arkansas, the Mississippi Delta, and California, in a country that does not depend on it to feed itself and already has the exchange machinery in place.
-The pies below place rice among the staples it competes with for the world's plates and acres.

 How It Trades